javierbrea/narval/README.md

 ### docker-images

 `<Array>` of [docker-image objects](#docker-image).
-Configure your base Docker image or images that will be used to instanciate the different Docker containers used to start the services.
+Configure your base Docker image or images that will be used to instanciate the different Docker containers used to start the services or tests.

 ```yml
 docker-images: